tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 You may shift emphasis onto coarse grained style testing, exercising large parts of the system with scenarios driven out by the development team and not the business.
 You can think of this as component testing if it helps.
 Test whatever you feel needs testing.
 Start the stack up, drive the application through it's UI or test multiple components using a ports and adapters style.
 The choice is yours.

  The key to this point is that you should understand if you really need to write customer focused, business facing tests.
-You can then make a deliberate decision to not go through the steps in Part 1.
+You can then make a deliberate decision about defining acceptance criteria upfront.
 You'll understand where to spend effort in terms of the testing matrix above and can make decisions about the types of test to write.

  Something like the testing pyramid developed by Mike Cohn in [Succeeding in Agile](http://amzn.to/YnXRdp) may be a useful guide.